hmdshariati/laravel-modules-multimix/README.md

 #### Key files to inspect

-From analyzing this 2 files, you get the picture of how it's working
+From analyzing these three files, you get the picture of how it's working

 ```
 webpack.mix.js